voyageprofessor/gtav-sourcecode-build-guide/README.md

 # Epilogue

-Here is the end of the guide, I hope this tutorial was able to help you :)<br>
+Here is the end of the guide, I hope this tutorial was able to help you.<br>
-Just enjoy the game and please star or fork my repository please :3<br>
+Just enjoy the game and please star or fork my repository please :)<br>